UBICenter/ubicenter.org/_posts/2021-11-18-resilience-ubi.md

   </tr>
 </table>

+[^evasion]: We group into a single 'Evasion' category HMRC's behaviours of *Failure* to take reasonable care, Evasion, Criminal attacks,* and *Hidden economy*, as well as Murphy's breakout of *Domestic evasion *and *Evasion by wealthy using offshore*.

+[^avoidance]: We follow Murphy and include in *Avoidance* the *Legal interpretation* category, in which HMRC and the taxpayer arrive at different interpretations of laws governing liabilities.

 Avoidance results from tax laws rather than enforcement.
 Since the Resilience paper does not specify tax reforms in this section, the core difference with respect to enforcement is the sum of domestic evasion, non-payment, and error.
 HMRC estimates that these categories sum to £28.1bn, a third of Murphy's £78.3bn.

 Murphy's biggest difference from HMRC is the estimate of domestic evasion.
-Rather than HMRC's bottom-up approach of comparing records for specific industries, Murphy assumes that the shadow economy represents 10% of GDP,[^7] and multiplies that 10% by the 33.1% average tax to GDP share.
-Murphy based his estimate of a 10% shadow economy on (a) the VAT tax gap at the time ([now 8.4%](https://www.gov.uk/government/statistics/measuring-tax-gaps/measuring-tax-gaps-2021-edition-tax-gap-estimates-for-2019-to-2020)), (b) an [IMF paper](https://www.imf.org/en/Publications/WP/Issues/2018/01/25/Shadow-Economies-Around-the-World-What-Did-We-Learn-Over-the-Last-20-Years-45583) estimating an 8.3% shadow economy as of 2015, (c) the [EU's estimate](https://op.europa.eu/en/publication-detail/-/publication/48f32ee9-f3dd-11ea-991b-01aa75ed71a1/language-en) of the VAT gap as 10.9% in 2015[^8] (12.2% as of 2018), and (d) [Raczkowski (2015)](https://www.researchgate.net/publication/301803819_Measuring_the_Tax_Gap_in_the_European_Economy)'s estimate of a 9.7% total tax gap as of 2014.
+Rather than HMRC's bottom-up approach of comparing records for specific industries, Murphy assumes that the shadow economy represents 10% of GDP,[^shadow-economy] and multiplies that 10% by the 33.1% average tax to GDP share.
+Murphy based his estimate of a 10% shadow economy on (a) the VAT tax gap at the time ([now 8.4%](https://www.gov.uk/government/statistics/measuring-tax-gaps/measuring-tax-gaps-2021-edition-tax-gap-estimates-for-2019-to-2020)), (b) an [IMF paper](https://www.imf.org/en/Publications/WP/Issues/2018/01/25/Shadow-Economies-Around-the-World-What-Did-We-Learn-Over-the-Last-20-Years-45583) estimating an 8.3% shadow economy as of 2015, (c) the [EU's estimate](https://op.europa.eu/en/publication-detail/-/publication/48f32ee9-f3dd-11ea-991b-01aa75ed71a1/language-en) of the VAT gap as 10.9% in 2015[^tax-gap] (12.2% as of 2018), and (d) [Raczkowski (2015)](https://www.researchgate.net/publication/301803819_Measuring_the_Tax_Gap_in_the_European_Economy)'s estimate of a 9.7% total tax gap as of 2014.

+[^shadow-economy]: Murphy also assumes that this 10% shadow economy is not counted in GDP today.

+[^tax-gap]: The [current EU report](https://op.europa.eu/en/publication-detail/-/publication/48f32ee9-f3dd-11ea-991b-01aa75ed71a1/language-en) shows 9.9% as of 2015 (Table B7).
+Murphy reports 10.88% for the same source in [his 2019 report](https://www.socialistsanddemocrats.eu/sites/default/files/2019-01/the_european_tax_gap_en_190123.pdf) (Table 5).

 A 10% shadow economy therefore seems plausible, though Murphy's approach may overstate the tax gap because participants in the shadow economy could have lower incomes.
 This would assign them lower effective tax rates if the tax gap were closed, due to progressive taxation.

 Additional resources—the Resilience paper proposes reassigning DWP workers to HMRC enforcement, for example—can plausibly shrink the tax gap by reducing evasion, errors, and non-payment.
 However, it's unlikely that even significant additional resources could close the tax gap entirely.
 In 2016, HMRC [celebrated](https://www.gov.uk/government/news/hmrc-taskforces-raise-more-than-half-a-billion) enforcement actions raising £250 million, less than 1% of the [total tax gap](https://www.gov.uk/government/statistics/measuring-tax-gaps/measuring-tax-gaps-2021-edition-tax-gap-estimates-for-2019-to-2020) that year.
-The US government [estimates](https://home.treasury.gov/news/featured-stories/the-case-for-a-robust-attack-on-the-tax-gap) that significant investment in US tax enforcement can close about 10% of the US tax gap in the next decade.[^9]
+The US government [estimates](https://home.treasury.gov/news/featured-stories/the-case-for-a-robust-attack-on-the-tax-gap) that significant investment in US tax enforcement can close about 10% of the US tax gap in the next decade.[^us-tax-gap]

+[^us-tax-gap]: The US Treasury Department estimates the current tax gap at about $600 billion.
+They also estimate that "$80 billion of investment over the coming ten years in enforcement, IT, and taxpayer services [would generate] an estimated $320 billion in additional tax collections over the next ten years" and that "changes to the third-party information reports are estimated to generate $460 billion over a decade."
+After the investment, that's an average of $70 billion per year, or 12% of the current tax gap, which might shrink to around 10% given the projected growth of the tax gap.

 Overall, we expect that HMRC more accurately captures the tax gap, and that additional enforcement could close it by the 10% estimated in the US.
 This comes to **£2.8bn per year.**